robin-raymond/zax.io/casting.md

 * a variable's `private` keyword is ignored and a `private` value can be accessed as non-`private` values in the destination (if the destination does not declare the new variable for the `type` as `private`)
     * `private` is used to hide variables from view and should never be used as a method to keep data secret
 * `constant` qualification cannot be lost during the conversion
-    * in by-reference / by-pointer conversions any contained values must remain `constant` in the destination if the source had the `type` as `constant`
+    * in by-reference / by-pointer conversions, any contained values must remain `constant` in the destination if the source had the `type` as `constant`
     * in by-reference / by-pointer conversions the `type` must remain constant if the source was constant
     * by-value conversions are not required to maintain `constant` qualification for contained types if the `type`'s values are copied and the contained types are not references or pointers
 * using `as` to convert from `mutable` and `immutable` is legal if the underlying types are deemed compatible
 * by-reference / by-pointer converting from an `immutable` to `mutable` is not allowed (even if the types are compatible)
 * by-value converting from an `immutable` to `mutable` is allowed (if the types are compatible)
 * the memory layout and alignment of a `type` up to the final type of the destination must be identical
-* narrowing or broadening of intrinsic types during a conversion is not allowed on contained types as the conversion would not be legal since the types do not share a common memory layout
+* narrowing or broadening of intrinsic types during a conversion is not allowed on contained types as the conversion would not be legal (since the types do not share a common memory layout)

 ````zax
 MyType :: type {